Preparing for a Devils River Trip

 Don't become someone else's problem!

-A trip on the Devil's River is suitable ONLY for experienced paddlers only who are prepared to spend at least three days on the river.
+A trip on the Devil's River is suitable ONLY for experienced paddlers who are prepared to spend at least three days on the river.

 Despite the beautiful setting, a trip down the 47.7-mile stretch of the Devils River from SH 163 at Baker's Crossing to the Rough Canyon Marina at Lake Amistad can be difficult and challenging to plan, exhausting to navigate, and life-threatening if not prepared, even for the most seasoned paddlers.
 Since there are currently no public take-out sites accessible by private vehicle between Baker's Crossing and Lake Amistad, it is critical for paddlers to plan and prepare well in advance for a physically demanding, remote river trip and/or make arrangements for take-out with a private outfitter or private property owner.

-Public camping for paddlers only is presently allowed at Baker's Crossing, San Pedro Point - Del Norte (river mile 15), and 29 mile Paddler Camp - Big Satan.
+Public camping for paddlers only is presently allowed at Baker's Crossing, San Pedro Point - Del Norte (river mile 15), and 29 Mile Paddler Camp - Big Satan.
 Camping on islands within the river, while legal, can be extremely dangerous if the river rises.
 Any other camping along the river bank above the gradient boundary would be considered trespassing if the user doesn't have permission from the private landowner.

 Most of the land along the Devils River is privately owned, so please respect private property by not trespassing or littering, and keep noise levels to a minimum.